"The good life is a process, not a state of being. It is a direction, not a destination."

 Thank you for visiting the clinic website.
 Please note that my books are currently closed and I am not taking on any new clients for the time being.

-At this stage, I anticipate that my books will reopen again in the end of July 2021 for bookings commencing in the end of August 2021.
-You are most welcome to contact me again at the end of July to check in on whether the books have reopened.
+At this stage, I anticipate that my books will reopen again in mid Oct 2021 for bookings commencing in mid Nov 2021.
+You are most welcome to contact me again in mid Oct to check in on whether the books have reopened.

-The 15-minute free phone conversation for new enquiries will also resume in the end of July.
+The 15-minute free phone conversation for new enquiries will also resume in mid Oct.
 If you need some support, please scroll down to the very bottom of the page to download a resource you might find helpful.
 Thank you for your understanding.
 Stay safe and have a wonderful holiday.

 Clinic Update in Response to COVID-19